-Always use short links to site if available (ex. arts.vcu.edu/apply) or use bit.ly to create a short link.
-If you use the buffer app, you can use it to create a buff.ly link.
+Always use short links to a site if available (ex. arts.vcu.edu/apply) or use bit.ly to create a short link.
+If you use the Buffer app, you can use it to create a buff.ly link.

 • Use appropriate hashtags to connect to other related posts.
 For example, #VCUarts will bring up other posts about VCUarts that use the same tag.

 • Embed hashtags and user handles within the post when possible, rather than listing them at the end.
 Example: #VCUartsSculpture student representing #VCUarts at @TedxVCU

 • Include @VCUarts to connect your social media posts to the main School of the Arts account on the platform.